ghostop14/gr-filerepeater/README.md

 # gr-filerepeater
 GNURadio block with more control over how files are played.
 Files can be started with an initial delay before starting to output data
-(output 0's until the timer is hit), played with delays in between (output 0's in between), or played once then output zero's rather than just returning no samples.
+(output 0's until the timer is hit), played with delays in between (output 0's in between), or played once then output zero's rather than
+just returning no samples.
+The block can also directly play signed8/HackRF and unsigned8/RTL-SDR saved IQ data and dynamically convert it to native complex.

-These can all be useful if you're trying to combine multiple sample files into a single larger signal with different intervals or trying to do blind signal analysis and decoding where the standard file source repeat option causes signal discontinuities when it restarts.
+The delay capabilities can all be useful if you're trying to combine multiple sample files into a single larger signal with different intervals or trying to do blind signal analysis and decoding where the standard file source repeat option causes signal discontinuities when it restarts.

 ## Building
 Build is pretty standard: